 If you believe a negligent party caused your slip and fall injuries, speak with our experienced slip and fall attorney.
 He's on your side, and will help you navigate the steps to move forward.

-We’re here to listen and to help.
+We’re here to listen and help.
 Call us today at 816-203-0143 for a free consultation.
 You can also instantly download our free book Crash Course: 9 Mistakes That Can Wreck Your Accident Claim.
-We’re here for you, and ready to work.
+We’re here for you.